chaseentertainment/attention/README.md

 # known issues
 - some applications might refuse from working and complain about attention claiming audio streams exclusively for itself
+- i've observed that the player does not skip to the next song automatically when it's not in focus, but can't reproduce it reliably

 # features
 - select a library of audio files